-Create and execute an EHR report of patients with asthma (J45.XX diagnosis code).
-Partner with Quality Insights to schedule appointments with identified patients.
-Ensure diagnosis code of asthma is added to the medical record and problem list.
-Execute an EHR report of patients with asthma that have not had a wellness appointment or disease management appointment in the last 6 months.
-Perform outreach utilizing phone calls, text messaging, and/or patient portal to schedule follow-up appointment for an asthma check.
-Partner with Quality Insights to determine EHR capability to capture and report at the race and ethnicity level.
+Generate an EHR report of patients with asthma (J45.XX diagnosis code) to ensure an asthma diagnosis code is added to the Problem List.
+Explore EHR capabilities to add clinical decision support (CDS) alerts or prompts.
+Execute an EHR report on patients with asthma who have not had a wellness appointment or disease management appointment in the last six months.
+Perform outreach utilizing phone calls, text messaging, and/or patient portal to schedule a follow-up appointment for an asthma check.
 Review EHR dashboards to identify opportunities for asthma management in subsets of patients.
-Determine EHR capabilities for identification and reporting on priority populations (underserved) and disparities.
-Partner with Quality Insights to identify patients that would benefit from asthma self-management education (ASME) by querying relevant EHR fields.
-Educate all members of the care team on referral process for programs including the providers who are key in patients accepting the recommendations.
-Explore EHR capabilities to add clinical decision support (CDS) alerts or prompts to remind care team to refer Review and implement the Protocol for Responding to and Assessing Patients' Assets, Risks, and Experiences) PRAPARE tool EHR template.
-If already utilizing PRAPARE, document current workflow and utilization of information gathered in the tool.
-Evaluate and report use of social determinants of health (SDOH) ICD-10 codes.

-Partner with Quality Insights to mitigate barriers related to use of SDOH identification tools and ICD- 10 coding.
-Implement process for documenting all referrals (including specialist, ASME, and community-based organizations) in structured data fields or via non-EHR tracking method for monitoring of feedback and participation.
+Determine EHR capabilities for identification and reporting on priority populations (underserved) and disparities, including positive responses to social determinants of health (SDOH) screening.
+Utilize EHR templates for Asthma Control Tests (ACT) and Asthma Action Plans (AAP).
+Update/review both at every visit and educate the patient.
+Evaluate and document SDOH ICD-10 codes.
+Partner with Quality Insights to mitigate barriers related to the use of SDOH identification tools and ICD-10 coding.
+Implement a process for documenting all referrals (including specialist, Asthma Self-Management & Education (AS-ME), and community-based organizations) in structured data fields or via a non-EHR tracking method for monitoring feedback and participation.